BernardJeremy/kimsufi-available-detect/README.md

 Node.JS script allowing to check servers are available on kimsufi.com and send a report to Slack.

 ## Features
-- Detect which servers are available on startup
+- Detect if a given server is available
 - Send any change to a configured Slack hook

 ## Installation